IBM/zowe-cli-cics-deploy-plugin/docs/README.md

   `zowe cics-deploy undeploy bundle --name MYBUND01 --cics-deploy-profile example`

-The above commane will attempt to disable and discard a CICS Bundle named MYBUND01, using the default z/OSMF configuration and the CICS configuration defined in the `example` cics-deploy profile.
+The above command will attempt to disable and discard a CICS Bundle named MYBUND01, using the default z/OSMF configuration and the CICS configuration defined in the `example` cics-deploy profile.
 For further assistance on the `undeploy bundle` issue the following command:

   `zowe cics-deploy undeploy bundle --help`